JLPierre-Louis/WegmansCLI/README.md

-update     update certain aspects of the database add-customer <firstname> <lastname> <phonenumber>   add a customer to the database remove-customer <phonenumber>   remove a customer from the database
+update     update certain aspects of the database add-customer <firstname> <lastname> <phonenumber>   add a customer to the database remove-customer <phonenumber>   remove a customer from the database remove-location <store-id>      remove a store from the database
 ```
 Customer Command Synopsis
 =========================